 Vallée de Mai

-This is a UNESCO World Heritage Site!
+This park in Praslin is a UNESCO World Heritage Site!
 It is so beautiful that it is believed to be the original site of the Garden of Eden <3 It holds about 6000 Coco De Mer trees (see the bonus tip in the end to find out about the Coco De Mer!) and many beautiful birds.
 Please ask your travel guides in advance whether your visit to the island will include going into this garden, otherwise you might miss it.